tomme87/imt3673-project-wiki/checklist.md

 Could support wider range of colors than sRGB (then bound to minimum Android 8.0, API 26+)

 * (DONE) create picture set that represents one test (pack it along with json file into a zip file) and place it on public available URL, (different sets of pictures ?)
-* (NOT DOING - no time to prepare a set of vector graphics that could have a randomize colours when running a test) (optional) create one set of .svg files and randomize colours on local device
+* (NOT DOING - insufficient time to prepare a set of vector graphics that could have a randomize colours when running a test) (optional) create one set of .svg files and randomize colours on local device
 * (DONE - json file on public URL) API that responds with json (array of TestInfo objects) - mock, firebase, mLab+GO... (data need to match resources URL) (alternative: list of tests as a json file on given url that represents possible API response)
 * (DONE - downloading .json file) Fetch Test list from that API or .json file.
 * (DONE) Create Activity/Fragment with a list of available tests to download (when downloaded populate list, on element click start download service)